-Even though civil claims regarding antitrust matters can be filed without a prior administrative procedure before the Antitrust Commission, in those cases where the regulator has already analysed the matter, the resolution issued by the Antitrust Commission could have res judicata effect regarding the conduct.
+Even though civil claims regarding antitrust matters can be filed without a prior administrative procedure before the Antitrust Commission, in cases where the regulator has already analysed the matter, the resolution issued by the Antitrust Commission could have res judicata effect in terms of the conduct.
 This resolution would be used as a basis for the civil court's decision and as evidence for the parties.

 Section 13 of Regulatory Decree No. 480/2018 provides that a party may request the confidentiality of information submitted in a proceeding when its disclosure may cause damage to that party's interest.
 Although this provision is primarily applicable to the merger review process, the enforcement authority may apply it within claims or investigations carried out by the Antitrust Commission to safeguard commercial secrets of the involved parties.

-When a private claim is filed before the courts and the opinion of the Antitrust Commission is used, it should not contain sensitive information, and parties can request confidentiality if any trade secret or other confidential information is disclosed in the opinion.
-The request should provide the reasons, and a non-confidential version of the submitted information should be included.
+When a private claim is filed before the courts, and the opinion of the Antitrust Commission is used, it should not contain sensitive information, and parties can request confidentiality if any trade secret or other confidential information is disclosed in the opinion.
+The request should provide the reasons for it, and a non-confidential version of the submitted information should be included.
 Likewise, all the dockets pending before the Antitrust Commission are secret, and only the parties can access them.

-Finally, and pursuant to Section 6 of Law No. 23,187, it is a specific obligation of lawyers to preserve the attorney–client privilege unless otherwise authorised by the interested party (i.e., the client).
-Likewise, Section 7 provides that it is a right of the lawyers to keep confidential information protected under attorney–client privilege.
-Furthermore, Section 444 of the Argentine Civil and Commercial Procedural Code provides that a witness may refuse to answer a question if such answer would entail revealing information protected under a professional secret (i.e., including attorney–client privilege).
+Finally, and pursuant to Section 6 of Law No. 23,187, it is a specific obligation of lawyers to preserve attorney–client privilege unless otherwise authorised by the interested party.
+Section 7 provides that it is a right of lawyers to keep confidential information protected under attorney–client privilege.
+Furthermore, Section 444 of the Argentine Civil and Commercial Procedural Code provides that a witness may refuse to answer a question if the answer would entail revealing information protected under a professional secret.

 On 4 July 2018, the National Congress enacted the International Commercial Arbitration Law, creating for the first time a legal framework for the resolution of international commercial conflicts in Argentina by means of a specific law.
-The Law adopts the main principles set out in the comparative legislation that regulates this matter.
-Therefore, the application of the Law will be limited to international commercial arbitrations that are seated within the Argentine territory, while domestic arbitrations will continue to be regulated by the local procedural rules: the Argentine Civil and the Commercial Procedural Code, which has been in force since 2015.
+The Law adopts the main principles set out in the comparative legislation.
+Therefore, the application of the Law will be limited to international commercial arbitrations that are seated within the Argentine territory, while domestic arbitrations will continue to be regulated by the local procedural rules: the Argentine Civil and the Commercial Procedural Code.

 Indemnification and contribution